Iceberg tables¶

 Tables that use Snowflake as the Iceberg catalog

 Set a clustering key by using either the CREATE ICEBERG TABLE or the ALTER ICEBERG TABLE command.
-To set or manage a clustering key, see CREATE ICEBERG TABLE and ALTER ICEBERG TABLE.
+To set or manage a clustering key, see CREATE ICEBERG TABLE (Snowflake as the Iceberg catalog) and ALTER ICEBERG TABLE.

 Clustering is not supported.